Poojachalla/Example_writage/stepper/stepper_how_to.md

 ## A. Use case

--   select a number between two limits, such as in a shopping cart or a product catalogue .
+i.   select a number between two limits, such as in a shopping cart or a product catalogue .

 ## B. Features

--   This component provides a basic stepper template which returns the selected number.
+i.
+This component provides a basic stepper template which returns the selected
+    number.

 ## C. Percentage of re-use: